Prolotherapy Injections when the recommendation is Knee Replacement | knee osteoarthritis injections

 - Prolotherapy research shows significant improvement in selected patients with knee osteoarthritis.

-Degenerative knee disease begins with knee instability
+The path to knee replacement begins with knee instability and degenerative knee disease

 When you understand osteoarthritis, you immediately understand that you cannot treat the knee as individual components, you have to treat it as a whole.
 This means to help repair a meniscus, you must strengthen the ligaments.
 To heal cartilage damage, you must treat the ligaments.
 To prevent recurrence of Baker’s Cyst, you must treat the ligaments.
 To prevent continued knee degeneration from the destructive forces of osteoarthritis, you must treat the ligaments.

-The benefits is holistic approach to treating the knee can be clearly seen in the simple definition of knee osteoarthritis:
+The benefits is holistic approach to treating the knee can be clearly seen in the definition of knee osteoarthritis:

 Research on the benefits of Prolotherapy for knee osteoarthritis